|Castro and President Obama (April 2015) Sirley Ávila machete attacked (May 2015)|

 Skyrocketing arbitrary detentions

-In 2008 according to the Cuban Commission of Human Rights and National Reconciliation (CCDHRN) there were 640 arbitrary detentions in Cuba during the entire year.
+In 2008 according to the Cuban Commission of Human Rights and National Reconciliation (CCDHRN) there were 640 arbitrary detentions in Cuba during the first six months.
+Cuban human rights defender Juan Carlos González Leiva documented 1,500 arrests for all of 2008.
 The Obama administration entered office on January 20, 2009.
-In 2010 the number of politically motivated arbitrary detentions in Cuba more than tripled to 2,074 arbitrary detentions and did so again in 2013 with 6,602 arbitrary detentions.
-In 2014 the total number of arbitrary detentions was 8,899 a new record and trends in 2015 point that number being met or exceeded by the Castro regime's repressive apparatus.
+In 2010 the number of politically motivated arbitrary detentions in Cuba increased to 2,074 arbitrary detentions and tripled in 2013 with 6,602 arbitrary detentions.
+In 2014 the total number of arbitrary detentions was 8,899 a new record and trends in 2015 point to that number being met or exceeded by the Castro regime's repressive apparatus.

 |Gerardo Hernandez was found guilty of conspiracy to murder these four men|